 Theory of Change:“There are millions of orphaned and abandoned children in India; in addition, girls from weaker sections of society do not get an equal opportunity to continue their education; professional skills and attitude are lacking among disadvantaged communities to become economically self reliant”.

 Udayan Care provides homes to orphaned children while also giving girls financial and development support to continue higher education, and communities to train themselves in vocations, by engaging socially committed individuals, who provide a transformative, nurturing and mentoring environment, to help them realize their full potential.

 A nurturing home for every orphaned child, an opportunity for higher education for every girl and for every adult, the dignity of self-reliance and the desire to give back to society.

-There is a growing demand for Information Technology and Skill development among the poor urban and rural communities including communities around our Udayan homes.
-We have also found the use of computer and IT vitally important in our counseling programmes for the children of Udayan Homes.
-Thus, the project intends to focus on mixed communities; communities who are located around our Udayan Homes and those in the densely populated clusters of slums, resettlement colonies and other low income settlements by setting up IT & SD centers for imparting Information Technology and skill development training.
+There is a growing demand for Information Technology and vocational training among the poor urban and rural communities including communities around our Udayan homes.
+We have also found the use of computer and IT vitally important in our counseling programme for the children of Udayan Homes.
+Thus, the project intends to focus on mixed communities; communities who are located around our Udayan Homes and those in the densely populated clusters of slums, resettlement colonies and other low income settlements by setting up IT & VT centers for imparting Information Technology and vocational skills training.

 Target Group & Reach

 Poor urban/ slum communities, especially women, adolescent, children of Delhi and NCR